Bowdoin College Catalogue and Academic Handbook

 College scholarships, in coordination with other funds received, will be credited in proportion to educational expenses, but in no case will they exceed total charges to be collected.
 Title IV funds (Federal Pell Grant, Federal Supplemental Grant, and Federal Direct Loans) will be refunded to the source in accordance with federal regulations and in the proscribed order.
 Federal funds are earned based on the number of days the student is in attendance for the semester.
 There is no federal refund after the student has attended 60 percent of the semester.
 Unearned Department of Defense Tuition Assistance funds are returned to the source on a proportional basis through at least the 60 percent portion of the period for which the funds apply.
 Refunds will be made within thirty days of the student’s departure or date of determination of the student’s departure, whichever is later.

-In the case of a student who must withdraw because of activation for military service, the College will work to identify solutions that will not result in additional student debt for the required return of funds providing the student’s bill was paid in full prior to the withdrawal.
+In the case of a student who must withdraw or take a leave due to receiving orders for a period of service (i.e., active duty, inactive duty training, or state service), the College will refund all tuition, fees, and housing charges for the academic term to the appropriate party.
+Additionally, Bowdoin will work to identify solutions that will not result in additional student debt for the required return of funds providing the student’s bill was paid in full prior to the withdrawal.

 Financial Aid